pkeilbach/htwg-practical-nlp/docs/lectures/attention_models.md

     | many | 6 |
     | movies | 7 |

-This also brings huge computational benefits: since they process all tokens in **parallel**, Transformers do not inherently understand the sequential order of the input tokens.
-Therefore, positional encoding is essential to convey the order or position of tokens within a sequence.

 Mathematically, positional encoding in transformers means **adding** the positional vectors to the input embeddings (they have the same shape).
 By doing so, the encoded text includes information about the **both the meaning and position** of a word in a sentence.

 !!! info